Step 1 – Choose a Product Category

 Examples of product categories for your sewing business

-Here are a few examples that are ideal for a small business owner:
+Here are a few category and subcategory examples that are ideal for a small business owner:

 Accessories